 - How do I get it to look like 'x'?

 - Clearly the first step is to experiement with the tags listed here.
 But if that doesn't give the result you want drop a line.
 However, keep in mind that the answer may be that it's not possible.
 The web doesn't offer nearly the control that you may be used to in your word processor.
-And the additional requirement that'd we'd like our CMS to spit out 'good' code that will work for the widest range of users puts some additional limitations on what is possible.
+And the additional requirement that'd we'd like Serckit to spit out 'good' code that will work for the widest range of users puts some additional limitations on what is possible.
 In the end your best ally is clear, compelling prose